RHP’s Return to Work and Workplace Safety Consulting

 Observational Assessments: Hygiene, Masking, Physical Distancing

-The CDC advises three (3) important behaviors to slow the spread of COVID-19 which include wearing a mask to protect yourself and others, stay at least 6-feet away from others who don’t live with you and avoid crowds, and wash your hands with soap and water for twenty (20) seconds or use hand sanitizer with at least 60% alcohol.
+The CDC advises three (3) important behaviors to slow the spread of COVID-19 include wearing a mask to protect yourself and others, stay at least 6-feet away from others who don’t live with you and avoid crowds, and wash your hands with soap and water for twenty (20) seconds or use hand sanitizer with at least 60% alcohol.

 RHP can provide employee training and third-party independent observational assessments of COVID-19 risk reduction practices to confirm proper execution of current best-practice recommendations provided by Federal, State, and local authorities as well as within business-specific COVID-19 return to work / infectious disease plans.